 - Students coming into the building after an absence or at an irregular hour must report directly to the office, where they must sign in.
 They will then be given an admit slip to present to their classroom teacher. - Students are not allowed to leave the building during the day unless they have parental permission and the permission of the school administrator or his designee.
 If a student has a doctor or dentist appointment, parents should send a note or contact the office.
-A parent or guardian must sign out students who leave early.
+A parent/guardian or pre-arranged pick up contact must sign out students who leave early (See "Leaving School Grounds" above.)